 Why it matters

 Inverting the trust model is what makes a rule deterministic: the agent cannot route around a gate it does not control.
-The trade-offs are structural: a hook can only gate inputs and not the decision itself, latency added per triggering event compounds for frequent PreToolUse hooks, and a hook that crashes blocks the action it was meant to gate, making false-positive blocks the default failure mode.
+The trade-offs are structural: a hook can only gate inputs and not the decision itself, latency added per triggering event compounds for frequent PreToolUse hooks, and blocking is opt-in via an explicit exit signal, so a hook that aspires to block but exits with the wrong signal lets the action proceed silently.
+Fail-open is the failure mode to design against, not fail-closed.

 In practice